toypiano/understanding-typescript/interface.md

 }
 ```

-You can also extend multiple interfaces unlike classes (because they don't persist into runtime)
+Unlike classes, an interface can extend multiple interfaces (because they don't persist into runtime)

 ```ts
 interface Greetable extends Named, French {